reflectoring/reflectoring.github.io/_posts/2020-09-05-spring-boot-docker.md

 We have two main motivations for optimization:

-* **Performance**: In a container orchestration system, the container image is pulled from the image registry to a host running a container engine.
+* **Performance**: in a container orchestration system, the container image is pulled from the image registry to a host running a container engine.
 This process is called scheduling.
 Pulling large-sized images from the registry result in long scheduling times in container orchestration systems and long build times in CI pipelines.
 * **Security**: large-sized images also have a greater surface area for vulnerabilities.

 **A Docker image is composed of a stack of layers each representing an instruction in our Dockerfile.** Each layer is a delta of the changes over the underlying layer.
 When we pull the Docker image from the registry, it is pulled by layers and cached in the host.

 Spring Boot uses a ["fat JAR"](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-executable-jar-format.html#executable-jar-jar-file-structure) as its default packaging format.
-When we inspect the fat jar, we can see that the application forms a very small part of the entire jar.
+When we inspect the fat JAR, we can see that the application forms a very small part of the entire JAR.
 This is the part that changes most frequently.
 The remaining part is composed of the Spring Framework dependencies.

 The optimization formula centers around isolating the application into a separate layer from the Spring Framework dependencies.

-The dependencies layer forming the bulk of the fat jar is downloaded only once and cached in the host system.
+The dependencies layer forming the bulk of the fat JAR is downloaded only once and cached in the host system.

 **Only the thin layer of application is pulled during application updates and container scheduling** as illustrated in this diagram:

 ![dive screenshot](/assets/img/posts/springboot-docker-image/Docker_optimized.png)

+Let's have a look at how to build those optimized images for a Spring Boot application in the next sections.

-## Building the Optimized Image with Layered Jar
+## Building an Optimized Container Image for a Spring Boot Application with Buildpack
-To extract the application into a separate layer, we will first convert our fat jar to a layered jar and then generate the container image using both Builpack and Docker.

-### Converting Spring Boot's Fat Jar to a Layered Jar

- Spring Boot 2.3 supports layering by extracting parts of the fat jar into separate layers.
-The layering feature is turned off by default and needs to be explicitly enabled with the Spring Boot Maven plugin :
+ Spring Boot 2.3 supports layering by extracting parts of the fat JAR into separate layers.
+The layering feature is turned off by default and needs to be explicitly enabled with the Spring Boot Maven plugin:

 ```xml
 <plugin>